canonical/lxd/doc/clustering.md

 ### Per-server configuration
 As mentioned previously, LXD cluster members are generally assumed to be identical systems.

-However to accomodate things like slightly different disk ordering or network interface naming, LXD records some settings as being server-specific.
+However to accommodate things like slightly different disk ordering or network interface naming, LXD records some settings as being server-specific.
 When such settings are present in a cluster, any new server being added will have to provide a value for it.